amituuush/cats/README.md

 4. Navigate to [http://localhost:8080/](http://localhost:8080/)

 ## Testing
 Use the command `npm test` to run the test suite.
 Due to a time constraint, I was not able to create as many tests as I would have liked.
-Ideally, I would have tested that cards rendering, async action creators, and more.
+Ideally, I would have tested that cards are rendering, async action creators, and more.

 ## Other Considerations and Possible Improvements